foxx3r/learning_group_theory/README.md

 **dihedral group** - a permutation group of regular polygons where the notation `D^n` is the number of sides and `D^2n` is the number of symmetries and is cyclic under rotations and flips

+**simple group** - a group with only two subgroups -- itself and its identity

 # Concepts - ring theory

 **ring** - an abelian group with multiplication